In this tutorial, we will learn the following advanced topics in Tableau:

 Click on the X-axis to see the list of Menu options.

-Select the Rotate Label option.
+Rotate Label option.
 Voila, the labels are now readable.
 Our visualization is now aesthetically pleasing and functional too.
 We can see the Profits both from the Superstore dataset as well as Coffee Shop data on the same visualization.

 Save the file to Tableau public and publish it on your profile.
 Congratulations!
 You have now successfully performed data blending and created a visualization comparing variables from the blended sources.